 Mulligan...Still Mulligan...What A Goal! - Darragh Maloney

-One of the great moments of the last decade, for which Darragh Maloney delivered the perfect mix of shock, awe, and exhilaration.
+One of the great moments of the last two decades, for which Darragh Maloney delivered the perfect mix of shock, awe, and exhilaration.

 Note: The absence of Mícheál Ó Muircheartaigh is conspicuous on this list, and while his tone and lyricism makes him arguably the greatest commentator of all, we couldn't think of any isolated moments of commentary bar the famous one-liners (Lazurs, Colin Corkery etc).
 But do share your favourite moments from his, or anyone else's, career.